 This marks the sixth year that Henderson-Dean has led a group on a summer camping trip.
 Past locations have included Okefenokee Swamp, the Smoky Mountains and the Hot Springs National Park in Arkansas.

-The trip not only is a welcome break from studying and final exams, but it also fulfills the mission of the Department of Biology: to engage students in learner-centered instruction and undergraduate research to prepare them with the knowledge, skills, global perspectives and ethical practices for graduate and professional careers in the biological sciences.
+The trip not only is a welcome break from studying and final exams, but it also fulfills the mission of the Biology Program: to engage students in learner-centered instruction and undergraduate research to prepare them with the knowledge, skills, global perspectives and ethical practices for graduate and professional careers in the biological sciences.

 Visiting places like the Outer Banks gives students global perspectives that they may not otherwise get by staying in Ohio.